sitespeedio/browsertime/README.md

 Checkout the [examples](docs/examples/README.md).

 ## Browsers
-Browsertime supports Firefox, Chrome, and Edge (Chromium version) on desktop.
-There are also iimited support for Safari on desktop.
+Browsertime supports Firefox, Chrome, and Edge (Chromium version) on desktop and Safari on Mac OS.
 On Android we support Chrome and Firefox (from 8.0) and Safari on iOS.
+You can also use the Safari simulator on Mac OS.

 ## How does it work
 Browsertime uses Selenium NodeJS to drive the browser.
 It starts the browser, load a URL, executes configurable Javascripts to collect metrics, collect a HAR file.